Architectural terracotta

 Architectural terracotta refers to a fired mixture of clay and water that can be used in a non-structural, semi-structural, or structural capacity on the exterior or interior of a building.
-Terracotta pottery, as earthenware is called when not used for vessels, is an ancient building material that translates from Latin as "baked earth".
-Some architectural terracotta is actually the stronger stoneware.
+Terracotta is an ancient building material that translates from Latin as "baked earth".
+Some architectural terracotta is stronger than stoneware.
 It can be unglazed, painted, slip glazed, or glazed.

-A piece of terracotta is composed of a hollow clay web enclosing a void space or cell.
-The cell can be installed in compression with mortar or hung with metal anchors.
-All cells are partially backfilled with mortar.
+Usually solid in earlier uses, in most cases from the 19th century onwards each piece of terracotta is composed of a hollow clay web enclosing a void space or cell.
+The cell can be installed in compression with mortar or hung with metal anchors; such cells are often partially backfilled with mortar.

-By the late 19th century the version with a ceramic glaze, namely glazed architectural terracotta became more popular.
 Terracotta can be used together with brick, for ornamental areas; if the source of the clay is the same they can be made to harmonize, or if different to contrast.
-It is also often a cladding over a different structural material.
+It is often a cladding over a different structural material.